 League Tables distort teaching and learning

-- schools increasingly ‘teach to the test’ – In order to look good in league tables which may stifle children’s creativity and broader learning and expand again
+- schools increasingly ‘teach to the test’ – In order to look good in league tables which may stifle children’s ability to think critically and laterally.

 - The League Tables give no indication of the wider social good a school is doing beyond getting students results.

 Concern has been expressed over the harmful effects of over-testing on pupils, especially younger pupils.
 Focusing on exam results and league table position causes stress for pupils as more pressure is put on them to perform well in SATS

 One recent 2018 survey of primary school teachers found that more than 90% of primary school teachers think SATS impact negatively on their pupils’ well-being.

 The Middle Classes have more effective choice because of their higher incomes.